-The Telford and Wrekin Concessionary Travel Scheme offers a number of different travel opportunities for residents who are age eligible, or people with disabilities who qualify under certain criteria.
+The Telford and Wrekin Concessionary Travel Scheme offers a number of travel opportunities to residents who are age-eligible, or people with disabilities who qualify under certain criteria.

-The scheme includes the new English Concessionary Travel Pass, which allows free travel on local bus services throughout England, between 9.30am and 11pm Monday to Friday and at any time on Saturday, Sunday and Bank Holidays.
+The scheme includes the new English Concessionary Travel Pass, which allows free travel on local bus services throughout England between 9.30am and 11pm Mondays to Fridays, and at any time on Saturdays, Sundays and Bank Holidays.

-Please note: local bus services do not include booked excursions and long distance coach travel such as that provided by National Express.
-It does not cover rail replacement journeys either.
+Please note: Local bus services do not include booked excursions and long-distance coach travel, such as that provided by National Express.
+Neither does it cover rail-replacement journeys.

-If you choose not to take up the English Concessionary Travel Pass and you are of pensionable age, disabled or mobility impaired you may choose one of the following concessions:
+If you choose not to take up an English Concessionary Travel Pass and are of pensionable age, disabled or mobility-impaired, you may choose one of the following concessions:

-- the disabled persons railcard - The subsidised annual cost is £10.
-Offers up to one third off most national rail travel
+- a Disabled Persons Railcard - the subsidised annual cost is £20 or £54 for three years; it offers up to one-third off most national rail travel

 What if I need a carer to travel with me?

-If you are unable to travel without assistance, you will be entitled to a special travel pass entitling a companion to travel with you on production of entitlement or underlying entitlement to carer's allowance, (this does not need to be the same carer every time).
-Travel for the companion will be restricted to journeys that start within the Telford and Wrekin area only and usual time restrictions will apply.
+If you are unable to travel without assistance, you are entitled to a special travel pass that entitles a companion to travel with you on production of entitlement or an underlying entitlement to a carer's allowance (they do not need to be the same carer every time).
+Travel for the companion will be restricted to journeys that start within the Telford and Wrekin area, and the usual time restrictions will apply.